 What are the graduate prospects?

-A degree from Bristol carries weight in the jobs market: the university was the fifth most targeted by the largest number of top employers, according to the latest High Fliers graduate market report in 2024.
-The national Graduate Outcomes survey paints a similarly promising picture — with Bristol ranking 17=, up three places on last year, in our analysis, based on the numbers in high-skilled jobs or further study 15 months on from finishing their degree course.
+A degree from Bristol carries weight in the jobs market: the university was the fifth most targeted institution by the largest number of top employers, according to the latest High Fliers graduate market report in 2024.
+The national Graduate Outcomes survey paints a similarly promising picture, with Bristol ranking 17= in our analysis, based on the numbers of students in high-skilled jobs or further study 15 months on from finishing their degree course.

 What is the University of Bristol’s campus like?